By Michelle Reese

 There are plenty of charming towns and destinations that you and your family can go for leisurely strolls, do some shopping, and grab a bite to eat.

-Suggested Spots: If you enjoy quirky shops, antique stores and waterfront dining, spend an afternoon in New Hope and Lambertville.
+Suggested Spots: If you enjoy quirky shops, antique stores, and waterfront dining, spend an afternoon in New Hope and Lambertville.
 Go for a walk over the bridge and snag a pic while straddling between 2 states at one time.
 Peddler's Village is another spot that's now open for shopping and both indoor and outdoor dining.
 January is considered Sales Month with discounts/clearance throughout the Village.
-During the month of February, you can celebrate the “month of love” with outdoor heaters, warm beverages, live entertainment and fire pits during select weekends.
-Also starting in February, they'll be hosting a new Murder Mystery Walking Tour on Saturdays that's suitable for all ages.
+During the month of February, you can celebrate the “month of love” with outdoor heaters, warm beverages, live entertainment, and fire pits during select weekends.